 It is essential that your claim is dealt with by an experienced solicitor who understands the significant and life-changing impact of your injuries.
 Financial compensation can often be the only way to improve your quality of life so that you can buy the help and equipment you need, fund lost earnings or purchase adapted accommodation.

-If you are not happy with the service and/or advice that you are receiving from your current solicitor, you may well wish to know if you can seek a second opinion or change solicitors.
+If you are not happy with the service and/or advice that you are receiving from your current Personal Injury or Clinical Negligence solicitor, you may well wish to know if you can seek a second opinion or change solicitors.

 So, what are your options if you are part way through your claim, and you are no longer satisfied with the solicitor you originally instructed?
 Are you able to change solicitors and instruct someone new?
 The answer is yes.